vibha-h/Movwe/README.md

     - When viewing a movie's details or on the lobby page, add movies to a lobby's movie list
 - Rank moives
     - Order the list of movies in a specific lobby by preference
-- (Not included for DEV 3) Create custom movie
+- Create custom movie
+    - Add movies that are not found in the IMDb API
-- (Not included for DEV 3) User Profiles & Statistics
+-  User Profiles & Statistics
+    - Username, most liked genres, and all previous lobbies joined listed

 ### Create Account